aliaksander-samuseu/docs-3.0.1/source/operation/custom-loginpage.md

 * Images: The location is specified using the property `imgLocation`.

-For example, in `oxTrust.properties` it looks like that:
+For example, in `oxTrust.properties` it looks like this:

 ```
 cssLocation=https://idp.gluu.org/static/stylesheet
 jsLocation=https://idp.gluu.org/static/js
 imgLocation=https://idp.gluu.org/static/img
 ```

 In the file `oxauth-config.xml` (as a children of \<configuration\>
-node) it looks like that:
+node) it looks like this:

 ```
 <cssLocation>https://idp.gluu.org/static/stylesheet</cssLocation>